jtvaughan/tsukuyomi/README.md

 is not a valid `TEXT` terminal because there are unescaped `DOUBLE-QUOTE`s within the string.

-Configuration files may also contain comments.
+Configuration files may contain comments.
 A comment begins with `@` or `#` and proceeds to the end of the line (that is, up to and including the next newline [`\n`] in the file).
 Comments cannot occur within `TEXT` terminals.
 Comments are ignored by 月詠, so they can